kc8/md5guys/README.md

+You can check this project out here: http://md5guys.cooperkyle.com/.
+This is not a live environment and manipulation of data will not affect anything.

 # MD5 Guys

 The final project for a web development class I took during Undergrad.
 This project was done with a group.
 I am responsible for the search, add and delete funcionality along with some of the other php files.
 See below for a breakdown.